 Vocal Evolution: Quite noticably.
 Compare Beavis and Butt-Head's voices in "Frog Baseball" to any of the post-Season 2 episodes.
 Also, Principal McVicker sounded completely different in his first appearance.

-The Woobie - Butt-Head actually approaches this when he buys a Russian mail-order bride, who is repulsed by him, abuses him, and has loud sex with Todd in his car outside their window.
+The Woobie: In-Universe, Butt-Head actually approaches this when he buys a Russian mail-order bride, who is repulsed by him, abuses him, and has loud sex with Todd in his car outside their window.
 Beavis cluelessly keeps asking why Butt-Head's wife is doing it with Todd, until he angrily cries "Dammit, Beavis, she's not really my wife!"
 He is cheered up quickly when Beavis concludes that since she's doing it with Todd, and she's Butt-Head's wife, that he and Todd are related.

 Would Hurt a Child: Coach Buzzcut (although he is very careful of his students) and Muddy Grimes (who spends half of The Movie trying to hunt down and kill the boys).